 The Corporate Tax Planning Law Review: USA

 Notwithstanding these general themes of recent tax reform, it would be a mistake to assume a tidy conceptual framework for the TCJA.
 The law was drafted and passed with extraordinary speed and with few hearings and little input from academics, interested parties and other experts.
 Additionally, procedural rules of the US Senate required the TCJA to be revenue-neutral over 10 years; as a consequence, the law contains a mixture of 'pay-fors' and expiration dates (or 'sunset' provisions) for certain cuts, which harmonise more easily with the Senate's budgeting rules than obvious tax policy justifications.
-These pressures resulted in a law with significant areas of technical uncertainty, which the Internal Revenue Service (IRS) has continued to address with a flood of regulations issued over the past two years.
-Doubts about the law are not just technical: taxpayers wonder, as the sun over provisions set to expire begins its journey toward the horizon, whether Congress will pass legislation extending daylight hours and, more significantly, as the presidential and congressional election campaigns come into sharper focus, whether any of the law's purportedly permanent changes (including even the corporate rate cut) may be revoked by a new governing coalition.
+These pressures resulted in a law with significant areas of technical uncertainty, which the Internal Revenue Service (IRS) has continued to address with a flood of regulations issued over the past three years.
+Doubts about the law are not just technical.
+Taxpayers wonder, as the sun over provisions set to expire begins its journey towards the horizon, whether Congress will pass legislation extending daylight hours.
+More significantly, the TCJA, particularly the corporate rate cut, broadly reflected the policy preferences of the Republican party, which controlled both houses of Congress and the Presidency when the act was passed.
+Since then, the political winds have shifted: President Biden is a Democrat, and his party holds majorities in the House of Representatives and the Senate.
+Any tax legislation passed in the near term will reflect Democratic priorities and may reverse some of the TCJA's innovations.
+This chapter focuses on the law as it is now, but notes relevant areas of potential revision.

 Despite the significance of the TCJA's reforms and the serious questions they have raised for corporate tax planning, they cannot fairly be called comprehensive.
 The tax law is still the Internal Revenue Code of 1986, as amended (the Code), and the historic structure of US federal corporate income tax remains intact: tax2 is imposed on corporations when net income is 'realised' and 'recognised' for tax purposes, and again at the shareholder level when corporate earnings are distributed.
 The rules for recognition and non-recognition of income remain fundamentally consistent with prior law, despite some revisions.
-Thus, tax directors of multinational enterprises with US operations or organisation need to retain their mastery over the tax code that was last overhauled in 1986 while grappling with the new challenges and opportunities presented by the TCJA.
+Thus, tax directors of multinational enterprises with US operations or organisation need to retain their mastery over the tax code that was last overhauled in 1986 while grappling with the new challenges and opportunities presented by the TCJA and keeping an eye on developments in Washington that may yet again upend, or at least disturb, the tax plans laid in response to current law.

 i Entity selection and business operations